 About the Author

 As Co-Founder of Cruyff Football and Senior Advisor to the Cruyff Institute, Todd has traveled the world educating professional athletes and coaches.
-After thirteen years working with his mentor Johan Cruyff, Todd launched TOVO International.
-TOVO Training is a research-based total football methodology that develops creative and capable footballers.
+After thirteen years working with his mentor Johan Cruyff, Todd launched TOVO Academy.
+TOVO is a research-based total football methodology that develops creative and capable footballers.
 To learn more, click here.